Buscycle

 Grant Amount: $5,000

-The Buscycle is a 15 person 100% human-powered vehicle constructed from an 11 passenger Dodge van stripped to its chassis.
-The engine has been removed and replaced by 14 customized recumbent bicycles, one driver, and an elegant gearing system.
-The Buscycle is a traveling public art project that has been underway since Summer 2005; it has been built predominantly re-purposed materials and can be pedaled by anyone who is willing.
+The Busycle was a 15 person, 100% human-powered vehicle constructed from an 11 passenger Dodge van stripped to its chassis.
+The engine was removed and replaced by 14 customized recumbent bicycles, one driver, and an elegant gearing system.
+The Busycle was a traveling public art project that began in Summer 2005; it was built from predominantly re-purposed materials and could be pedaled by anyone who was willing.

-Visit www.busycle.com for more information on the Buscycle, to track their cross-country progress, or become involved.
+Visit the project’s website for more information on the Busycle and to see their cross-country adventure.

 South Africa